-Adjustable pinhole collimation and removable guide sections together with a large (>1 m square) movable area detector (at 2-30 m) tailor the overall Q range and Q resolution to suit particular experiments.
+Adjustable pinhole collimation and removable guide sections together with a large (>1 m square) movable area detector (at 2 - 30 m) tailor the overall Q range and Q resolution to suit particular experiments.
 Compared to the best available reactor instrumentation the simultaneous Q range is greatly expanded and Q resolution considerably improved over most of the range.
 This is illustrated for 2 m and 15 m sample-detector distances.
-By using a 30 m sample-detector a minimum Q of $\sim 3 \times 10^{-4}$ Å-1 may be reached.
+By using a 30 m sample-detector distance a minimum Q of $\sim 3x10^{-4}$ Å-1 may be reached.
 Typical count rates will be 5-10 times improved over the current "world's best", before allowing for increased detector areas.
-The "fall off" in count rates of the pulsed source at small Q is due to only the longer wavelengths contributing at the smallest Q's, this is often compensated by increasing SANS cross section.
+The "fall off" in count rates of the pulsed source at small Q is due to only the longer wavelengths contributing at the smallest Q's, this is often compensated by an increased cross-section of the sample at small Q's.